 Take-Two Interactive Software, Inc. is a leading developer and marketer of interactive entertainment through their labels Rockstar Games, 2K, Private Division, and Social Point.
 In this blog, we explore the Take-Two case study and the main takeaways of the implementation experience.

-They have over a thousand third-parties, but they were only able to assess a fraction of them due to their decentralized program that had inconsistencies between labels and studios.
+The company has over a thousand third-parties, but the team was only able to assess a fraction of them due to their decentralized program that had inconsistencies between labels and studios.

 We interviewed Carrie Klinginsmith, Senior Manager, to learn how Take-Two overcame its third-party risk management challenges with the ThirdPartyTrust platform.